tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * What kinds of trade evaluation metrics exist?

-* Ask if any volunteers would like to anything that has not been previously stated.
+* Ask if any volunteers would like to add anything that has not already been discussed.

 Finish the recap with a few statements of encouragement:

 * Tell students they should give themselves a round of applause.
 They are on their way to becoming their own investment fund managers!

 * Remind students that by learning how to trade algorithmically, they are now already way ahead of those who only know how to invest manually.
-Therefore, they now have the tools to do both and can choose which method they prefer, either algorithmically, manually or a hybrid of both.
+Therefore, they now have the tools to do both, and can choose which method they prefer, either algorithmically, manually, or a hybrid of both.

 * The next step is to create an algorithmic trading framework on Day 2, in which students will take what they've learned today to create a full-fledged trading application that they can use in real-world scenarios.
 Students should be pumped for this!

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.